Michael Doheny: Entering politics

-In 1830 Doheny acted as an election "warden" in the successful campaign of Thomas Wyse to become an MP for Tipperary.
-It was through Wyse's people that Doheny became involved in the Repeal Association.
+In 1830, Doheny acted as an election warden in the successful campaign of Thomas Wyse to become an MP for Tipperary.
+It was through Wyse's people that Doheny became involved in Daniel O'Connell's Repeal Association.
 The Repeal Association was part of the movement in Ireland which sought to repeal the Act of Union, which had dissolved the Parliament of Ireland.
-It was in 1841 that he formally joined Daniel O'Connell's Repeal Association.
+In 1841, he formally joined the Repeal Association.
 In May 1841, Doheny was placed on the association's general committee.
 O'Connell found Doheny difficult to control and was unsettled by Doheny's queries into the association's financial management.

-By 1842 Doheny had established himself as a successor lawyer in and around Cashel.
-It was in that year he married Mary Jane O'Dwyer, with whom he moved into a new house in Cashel alongside Mary Jane's mother.
-In the years to come Michael and Mary Jane would have four children together; Morgan, Michael, Edmond and Jane Doheny.
+By 1842, Doheny had established himself as a successor lawyer in and around Cashel.
+In that year he married Mary Jane O'Dwyer and they into a new house in Cashel alongside Mary Jane's mother.
+In the years to come, Michael and Mary Jane would have four children together; Morgan, Michael, Edmond and Jane Doheny.

 It was also in 1842 that Doheny began to associate with the more militant members of the repeal movement such as Thomas Davis.
 There was a divide in both age and class between the rural Doheny and the Davis' clique, many of whom looked down upon Doheny.
 Others, however, acknowledged him for his passion, with one of his colleagues anonymously remarked of Doheny that he was "rough, generous, bold, a son of the soil, slovenly in dress, red-haired and red-featured, but a true personification of the hopes, passions, and traditions of the people".
 Doheny assisted in the launch of The Nation, a newspaper that served as an outlet for Young Irelander thoughts.
-Doheny was quickly annoyed when a significant number of his article were rejected by the editors.
-It was also around this period that Doheny published History of the American Revolution in the pages of the Nation.
+Doheny quickly became annoyed when the editors rejected a significant number of his article.
+It was also around this period that Doheny published History of the American Revolution in the pages of The Nation.